ickybodclay/adventurebot/README.md

 ### Twitch commands

-`!!setvoice [1-24]` - changes the TTS voice for the user
+`.setvoice [1-24]` - changes the TTS voice for the user

 Note: for the following Twitch commands, must be channel owner or moderator.

-`!!play` - Resume TTS (if audio present)
+`.play` - Resume TTS (if audio present)

-`!!pause` - Pause TTS (if audio present)
+`.pause` - Pause TTS (if audio present)

-`!!skip` - Skip current TTS (if audio present)
+`.skip` - Skip current TTS (if audio present)

-`!!qplay` - Resume TTS queue
+`.qplay` - Resume TTS queue

-`!!qpause` - Pause TTS queue
+`.qpause` - Pause TTS queue

-`!!qstop` - Stop TTS queue
+`.qstop` - Stop TTS queue

-`!!setbotvoice` - change the TTS voice for K9000
+`.setbotvoice` - change the TTS voice for K9000

-`!!clear` - clear user flags (useful if there was an error during TTS and user is not able talk to K9000)
+`.clear` - clear user flags (useful if there was an error during TTS and user is not able talk to K9000)

 ### Adventure Bot commands (if running)

-`!!prompt PROMPT` - submit prompt (only valid during prompt round)
+`.prompt PROMPT` - submit prompt (only valid during prompt round)

-`!!vote NUMBER` - vote for prompt (only valid during vote round, must be valid integer)
+`.vote NUMBER` - vote for prompt (only valid during vote round, must be valid integer)

 Note: for the following Twitch commands, must be channel owner or moderator.

-`!!abnewstory` - start a new story (saves previous story to txt file)
+`.abnewstory` - start a new story (saves previous story to txt file)

-`!!absave` - save current story to txt file
+`.absave` - save current story to txt file

-`!!abstart` - start adventure bot
+`.abstart` - start adventure bot

-`!!abstop` - stop adventure bot
+`.abstop` - stop adventure bot

-`!!abremove NUMBER` - remove prompt (only valid during prompt round, must be valid integer)
+`.abremove NUMBER` - remove prompt (only valid during prompt round, must be valid integer)

 ## Endpoints